ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 It's interesting to see that a fair share of 35% is just getting started with Solidity and has only been using it for under 12 months.

-Looking at the overall coding seniority of the respondents this data could be interpreted such as experienced developers are starting to learn Solidity, rather than people that are new to coding getting started with Solidity from scratch.
+Looking at the overall coding seniority of the respondents, this data shows us that a majority of Solidity developers are developers with experience in other programming languages, rather than someone learning to program for the first time in Solidity.

 ![Solidity Usage](/img/2021/01/usingsol.png)

 43% of respondents rate themselves Solidity experts with an expertise level of 8 (out of 10) or higher.
-Only 10% rank themselves in the beginner stages with an expertise level of 3 or lower.
+Only 10% rank themselves at the beginner stages with an expertise level of 3 or lower.

 ![Expertise](/img/2021/01/solexpertise.png)

 The majority of respondents use Solidity on a weekly (31%) or even daily basis (41%).
-Almost 18% use it monthly, while the remaining 9% stated to rarely code in Solidity.
+Almost 18% use it monthly, while the remaining 9% stated that they rarely code in Solidity.

 ![Frequency of Usage](/img/2021/01/howoftensol.png)